yurug/distar/docs/README.md

 **data instruction simply tracked and read**
 ___________

-### Purpose
+### Description
-The objectif is to develope a tool for developers which can help them track  the changements in their documentation during  a project.
-Distar only needs to be launch a first time to analyse files and documentation.
-Then, it will automatically follow modifications, send warning and even update the documentation
+Distar is a tracker of change in code files.
+It allows you to track modification in your code.
+You only need to copy/paste your code once in your documentation.
+After that, when you will launch distar it will alert you for change about the code you copied/pasted in the documentation.

 ### Copyright
 This project is developed at IRIF.